nixworks/public/news/2007/03/1/index.md

 _Context: Ethiopia, France, tourist_

 ### [ The Spanish Government moves hungerstriking ETA prisoner Iaki de Juana Chaos from a cell in Madrid to one in the Basque Country. ](/news/2007/03/1/the-spanish-government-moves-hungerstriking-eta-prisoner-inaki-de-juana-chaos-from-a-cell-in-madrid-to-one-in-the-basque-country.md)
-_Context: Basque, ETA, Iñaki de Juana Chaos, Madrid, hunger strike_
+_Context: Basque, ETA, Iaki de Juana Chaos, Madrid, hunger strike_

 ### [ A boat carrying Haitian migrants catches fire off the coast of the Dominican Republic resulting in the death of at least eight people and 44 people missing. ](/news/2007/03/1/a-boat-carrying-haitian-migrants-catches-fire-off-the-coast-of-the-dominican-republic-resulting-in-the-death-of-at-least-eight-people-and-4.md)
 U.S. Coast Guard searches for 44 missing people from a vessel, which caught fire while traveling between Haiti and Turks and Caicos.